HL7/fhir-saner/input/pagecontent/measure_group_covid19_patients.md

 The first group to address is Suspected or Confirmed COVID-19 Patients Stratified by Location and Ventilator Status.
 This measure is a [Queue Length](situational_awareness_measures.html#queue-length) measure.
 It measures patients in the hospital (in an inpatient setting or overflow area) awaiting completion of treatment.
-This is especially evidident in the case for patients in an ED/Overflow area awaiting an inpatient bed, but generally true for all the different strata.
+This is especially evident in the case for patients in an ED/Overflow area awaiting an inpatient bed, but generally true for all the different strata.

 ### Describing the Group